jongbin99/Cofolding/README.md

 **Arguments:**
 - `--base-dir` (required): Base directory containing PDB files to process
-- `--new-start` (optional, default: 3): New starting residue number for renumbering
+- `--new-start` (optional, default: 3): Residue number to assign to the first remaining residue
-- `--recursive`: Process PDB files in subdirectories recursively
+- `--recursive` (optional): Process PDB files in subdirectories recursively

+**Note:** Reset your `new_start` to 3 if you want to renumber the residues starting from 1.

 ### 2. Protein RMSD Calculation